brandur/sorg/content/articles/second-wave-api-first.md

 * Twitter's API at the time was almost completely open.
 You didn't even need an OAuth token --- just authenticate on API endpoints with your username/password and get access to just about anything.

-* GitHub was doing really impressive API design work, providing an expansive, feature complete API providing access to anything developers could need, and playing with forward-thinking ideas like hypermedia APIs/HATEOAS.
+* GitHub was doing really impressive API design work, providing an expansive, feature-complete API with access to anything developers could need, and playing with forward-thinking ideas like hypermedia APIs/HATEOAS.

 You can still find traces of this bygone era, standing like some cyclopean ruins from a previous age.
 Hit the root GitHub API and you'll find an artifact over a decade old --- a list of links that were intended to be followed as [hypermedia](https://en.wikipedia.org/wiki/HATEOAS):